DSpace/DSpace/dspace/etc/oracle/ORACLE_README.txt

 Oracle-hack is used to limit the result set to a given size

-Oracle has no boolean data type, so a new schema file was created that uses INTEGERs and code is inserted everywhere to use 0 for false and 1 for true if the db.name is Oracle
+Oracle has no boolean data type, so a new schema file was created that uses NUMBER(1) (AKA 'integers') and code is inserted everywhere to use 0 for false and 1 for true if the db.name is Oracle

 Oracle doesn't have a TEXT data type either, so TEXT columns are defined